Delemangi/synthra/docs/DOCUMENTATION.md

 It is possible to run this outside a Docker environment, but it's not recommended.
 Use a Dev Container if you need to test features on the backend or frontend (using hot reloading).

+The Docker Compose configurations also expose some volumes: the backend application exposes a volume for the uploaded files and the database exposes a volume for its files.
+This is to ensure that, even if the containers are removed or turned off, the data will be persisted and no state will be lost.

 ## Environment Variables

 Here are the environment variables used by the project, as well as the default assigned values to them (as per the `.env.schema` file, which contains these default values):